 - There may be ways to make a CMS almost as easy – some CMSs do have phone apps for example – but I’ve not looked into it.

 - Any hashtags used in the Instagram caption (e.g. #mensfashion) are removed because they aren’t useful on the website and look untidy.

-- A static image of a map – one you can’t move around or zoom in and out of – loads much quicker but resizing it so that it’s usable on different devices is complicated.
+- A static image of a map – one you can’t move around or zoom in and out of – loads much quicker but resizing it so that it’s usable on different sized screens is difficult.